garrandall/popular-music-data/tracks/what-they-want-russ.md

 What they want, what they want, what they want
 Dollar signs, yeah, I know it's what they want
 What they want, what they want, what they want
-Y'all ain't fooling me at all, ooh, ooh, ooh, ooh
+Y'all ain't fooling me at all, oh, oh, oh, oh

 I been at this shit for nine years, now they start to call I'm a DIY pioneer, they trying to get involved
-Yippee ki-yay, ahh yeah, 'bout to set it off
+Yippee ki-yay, ah yeah, 'bout to set it off
 I'm probably the only one, yeah
 Come correct when you approach me, I can size you up Taking all the shots like Kobe, almost 81